tldr-pages/tldr/pages/common/ptargrep.md

 `ptargrep --basename "{{search_pattern}}" {{path/to/file}}`

-- Search for a case-insensitive pattern matching within a tar file:
+- Search for a case-insensitive pattern matching within a `tar` archive:

 `ptargrep --ignore-case "{{search_pattern}}" {{path/to/file}}`